Newman University (Kansas)

-Newman University is a private Roman Catholic university in Wichita, Kansas.
+Newman University is a private Catholic university in Wichita, Kansas, United States.
 It is named for John Henry Newman and was founded by the Adorers of the Blood of Christ in 1933.

 History

 The college was founded in 1933 by the Adorers of the Blood of Christ as Sacred Heart Junior College.
-Courses were offered for women only, initially offering degrees in home economics, nursing, teaching, and secretarial science.
-The college added more facilities and courses during the 1950s and began accepting male students on a limited basis in 1959.
+Courses were offered for women only, initially leading to degrees in home economics, nursing, teaching, and secretarial science.
+In 1950, the college becomes a four-year institution and renamed to Sacred Heart College.
+The college added more facilities and courses during the 1950s and began accepting male students on a limited basis in 1958 in evenings and summer.
 The school became fully coeducational in 1965 and was accredited by the North Central Association of Colleges and Secondary schools in 1967.
 The name of the school was changed to Kansas Newman College in 1973 and to Newman University in 1998.
 The school is named in honor of Saint John Henry Newman.

 Presidents

 Campus

 The main buildings of Newman University are all dedicated to someone important in Newman's history.

 The Fine Arts Center is named after Maria De Mattias, the founder of the Adorers of the Blood of Christ.
 Maria taught herself to write and subsequently taught those from her local area who could not afford an education.
 Other figures from the history of the university have also had buildings named after them at Newman, such as Monsignor Leon A. McNeill, who was the first president of Newman as a college.

 In 2010 Newman University began construction on the Bishop Gerber Science Center which now houses state-of-the-art science labs and classrooms.
 The project was completed in 2017.

-The Gymnasium is named after the O’Shaughnessy family which has made generous donations towards Newman and were the lead donors for the athletic department.
+The Gymnasium is named after the O'Shaughnessy family which has made generous donations towards Newman and were the lead donors for the athletic department.
 The family also supports scholarships and other buildings around campus such as De Mattias Fine Arts Hall.

 The Dugan Library and conference center was named after John E. and Marilyn K. Dugan of Wichita for their donation of $2 million after the previous library was demolished.